Two students working in our Sports hall at our Main Campus.

 • Develop a wide range of skills in the assessment and treatment of sports injuries.

-• Apply what you’ve learnt in practical workshops and professional work placements.
+• Apply what you’ve learnt in practical workshops, professional work placements and the Clinic.

 • Specialise in your favourite sports.
 We’ll allow you to align your assessments and projects to the sports that interest you.